broadinstitute/warp/pipelines/skylab/smartseq2_single_nucleus_multisample/MultiSampleSmartSeq2SingleNucleus.changelog.md

 # 1.1.0
 2021-09-16 (Date of Last Commit)

-* Removed the Smart-seq2 Single Nucleus workflow (SmartSeq2SingleNucleus.wdl) and changed the workflow tasks to run multiple samples in the same VM
+* Removed the Smart-seq2 Single Nucleus workflow (SmartSeq2SingleNucleus.wdl) and changed the workflow tasks to run multiple samples in the same VM.
+This change is expected to make the pipeline faster and cheaper.
 * Renamed the StarAlignFastq.StarAlignFastqPairedEnd task to StarAlign.StarAlignFastqMultisample

 # 1.0.4